moebiussurfing/ofxSurfingImGui/README.md

 2. A more powerful **Layout Engine** to improve: "responsive" layouts and customized widgets.
 3. Draw each **ofParameter** types with different styles.
 (Instead of the ofxImGui behavior, where you can't change the param widget style.)
 4. Especially useful when ofParameters are into an **ofParameterGroup**.
-5. Queue settings for a parameter to define configurations to be applied when the widget is drawn when drawing a group.
+5. Queue settings for an ofParameter to define configurations to be applied when the widget is drawn when drawing a group.
+6. You can exclude some params to be drawn, to disable the mouse interaction, or to draw his void spacing.
+7. You can customize how ofParameterGroup / ImGui::Tree are presented.

 **CASE 1**:
-_Draw a **float parameter** as slider (default), drag number or/and +/- stepper box._
+_Draw an **ofParameter<float>** as slider (default), drag number or/and +/- stepper box._

 **CASE 2**:
-_Draw a **bool parameter** as a check box (default), or as a big toggle button with custom dimensions._
+_Draw an **ofParameter<bool>** as a check box (default), or as a big toggle button with custom dimensions._

+**CASE 3**:
+_You added an **ofParameter<bool>** inside an **ofParameterGroup**.
+You want to customize how it will be drawn (instead of using the default style)._

 <details>
   <summary>Code</summary>